 #16 Yerevan is the exception, the center is much more developed than the rest of the country.
 It’s known as the pink city because of the color of the stones of the beautiful old and new buildings.
 Yerevan is a buzzing city and very pleasant to walk around both during the day and at night!

 #17 If we had to choose the best travel attraction of Armenia, that would be the Tatev monastery and the Wings of Tatev aerial roadway!
-The Tatev monastery is amazing and situated in an incredible scenic mountain range, which you can appreciate from the Wings of Tatev.
+The Tatev monastery is amazing and situated in an incredibly scenic mountain range, which you can appreciate from the Wings of Tatev.

 #18 Mount Ararat is a very important part of Armenian National identity, however, it’s nowadays part of Turkish territory!
 Though you can see it from Armenia and it’s an incredible view that allows some amazing pictures particularly from Khor Virap!
 Unfortunately, when we were closer to it, there was a strong fog ruining the pictures…